FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 Changing the text in the labels can lead to it overflowing, an obstacle that was largely overcome by preloading at long label into the label's ofParameter (but not displaying it) at program launch.

+### April 19th, 20th, and 21st
+- Rapid progress has been made in making the brush parameters user modifiable.
+The pen brush already took the radius and color as arguments, so it was a matter of creating ofParamters for these values and hooking them up to UI elements (trial and error and copying short snippets from examples).
+Conveniently, OF has an object that wraps around ints to store a color and the UI handles this very nicely automatically.